International F1 Visa Student DUI, Immigration & Criminal Defense Attorneys

-If you are arrested for a crime—even a seemingly minor offense—it could have a major impact on your ability to remain in the US as a student or exchange visitor, and could affect long-term eligibility for lawful immigration status.
+If you are an international J1 or F1 visa student arrested for a crime, DUI or DWI—even a seemingly minor offense—it could have a major impact on your ability to remain in the US as a student or exchange visitor, and could affect long-term eligibility for lawful immigration status.
 If you are arrested while in a student or exchange visa status, you should consult a criminal defense and immigration lawyer to advise you as soon as possible.

-Our experienced criminal defense attorneys have a proven track record of handling thousands of criminal cases including felonies, misdemeanors and federal crimes.
+Our experienced criminal defense attorneys have a proven track record of handling thousands of criminal cases including international J1 and F1 student DUIs, felonies, misdemeanors and federal crimes.
 Our crime defense lawyers knows how to balance criminal law defense with immigration consequences.
 A criminal charge does not have to mean you'll be convicted or deported.
 We have the knowledge and experience to aggressively defend your rights and reach the best outcome possible.
 There is hope no matter what the charge.

-for a Free Consultation with our skilled criminal defense attorneys.
+for a Free Consultation with our skilled criminal immigration attorneys.

 While a student may be arrested for a violent felony, most commonly students are arrested for minor misdemeanors such as drunk driving (DUI), petty theft, using fake ids or drug possession.
 For students who are US citizens, these arrests can be inconvenient, and if convicted, the person may face fines and jail time.
 He or she may even be kicked out of school.